 3.2.
-Determination of flavonoids
+Determination of flavonoid contents

-The results presented in Figure 3 indicate that the highest flavonoid contents are found in the ethanolic extracts from the leaves of Jatropha curcas, Moringa oleifera, Sarcocephalus latifolius roots, and Artemisia annua leaves, in descending order.
+The results presented in Figure 3 indicate that the highest flavonoid contents are found in the ethanolic extracts from the leaves of Jatropha curcas, Moringa oleifera, Sarcocephalus latifolius, and Artemisia annua, in descending order.